- Ectropion is the medical term used to represent sagging and outward turning of the lower eyelid and eyelashes.

 - This rubbing can lead to excessive tearing, crusting of the eyelid, mucous discharge and irritation of the eye.

-- Most cases of entropion are due to relaxation of the tissues of the eyelid as a result of aging.
-Some cases result from scarring of the eyelid caused by chemical and thermal burns, trauma, skin cancers, or previous eyelid surgery.
-Rarely Ectropion can be present at birth if the eyelids do not form perfectly.
+- Most cases of entropion are due to relaxation of the tissues of the eyelid as a lead to of aging.
+Some cases lead to from scarring of the eyelid caused by chemical and thermal burns, trauma, skin cancers, or previous eyelid surgery.
+Rarely Ectropion can be present at birth if the eyelids do not form suitably.

 Classification of Ectropion